Pitfalls of Being a WordPress Developer

 - Return type declarations in 7.0

 - Constant arrays using

 One problem with missing out on these features is developer happiness.
 The features above can make your code more clear, more performant, and take up less vertical line space overall.
 That alone should be a be motivator.

 But the biggest problem is just falling out-of-pace with PHP in general.
 Newer PHP libraries will be confusing, modern PHP development teams will be inaccessible, and you’ll miss out on functionality that might help you learn another technology.

 Also, PHP 7+ is really, really fast.
 Try it out locally, you’ll see an improvement (particularly running WordPress).

-I call watching a presentation several years back from a well-respected developer in the WordPress community called “Object-Oriented Design in WordPress” (or thereabouts).
+I recall watching a presentation several years back from a well-respected developer in the WordPress community called “Object-Oriented Design in WordPress” (or thereabouts).
 I was just “getting into” OO (meaning: reading about it and trying to understand it) and was excited to get some real guidance on how it comes together in the WP architecture.

 By the end, I knew how to write multiple singleton objects to essentially do what a